-When the federal government came to the these tribes 150 years ago asking for land cessions, the tribal leaders expressly reserved in the treaties a right to fish forever at their fishing grounds off the reservations.
-The Columbia River tribes relied on this treaty provision when they ceded 38 million acres of land in the Pacific Northwest to the federal government.
-The Supreme Court has recognized this reliance and enforced treaty rights as easements across the ceded territory.
-These easements are superior to all property rights because they are the oldest in the land.
+When the federal government came to these tribes 150 years ago asking for land cessions, the tribal leaders expressly reserved in the treaties a right to fish forever at their fishing grounds off the reservations.50 The Columbia River tribes relied on this treaty provision when they ceded thirty-eight million acres of land in the Pacific Northwest to the federal government.51 The Supreme Court has recognized this reliance and enforced treaty rights as easements across the ceded territory.52 These easements are superior to all property rights because they are the oldest in the land.

-A Yakama Tribal Council member once described the federal trust obligation that attaches to these rights: "My ancestor . . . who signed the treaty, accepted the word of the United States that this treaty would protect not only the Indian way of life for those then living, but also for generations yet unborn . ."
-Those leaders of long ago relied on the federal promise of protection just so that their descendants sitting here today could take fish.
+A Yakama Tribal Council member once described the federal trust obligation that attaches to these rights: "My ancestor . . . who signed the treaty, accepted the word of the United States-that this treaty would protect not only the Indian way of life for those then living, but also for all generations yet unborn."53 Those leaders of long ago relied on the federal promise of protection just so that their descendants sitting here today could take fish.
 These descendants are the living beneficiaries of the Indian trust doctrine.

-When the tribes ceded their lands, the federal government and the states of Oregon, Washington and Idaho became new sovereign trustees of the rivers and fish across ceded territory in the Columbia River Basin.
-The tribes' direct authority over these resources diminished with their reduced jurisdiction.
+When the tribes ceded their lands, the federal government and the states of Oregon, Washington and Idaho became new sovereign trustees of the rivers and fish across ceded territory in most of the Columbia River Basin.54 The tribes' direct authority over these resources diminished with their reduced jurisdiction.
 But because of their harvest property rights, tribes remain co-trustees of the salmon fisheries, and their fiduciary will to protect the resource has never diminished.
-The tribal leaders sitting here today are on
+The tribal leaders sitting here today are on one hand beneficiaries of the Indian trust obligation,